 Marketing is represented strongly in the Department, such that the Editor-in-Chief and two of the three Associate editors of the regions’ prestigious marketing journal, the Australasian Marketing Journal, are all within the Department.
 The Department is particularly strong in consumer behavior experimental research and services marketing, whilst doctoral students are also investigating business-to-business topics and marketing “hot-spots” such as Airbnb, marketing ethics and trust in online environments.

 There are dozens of interesting research projects going on at any one time; including the research of the academic staff as well as our graduate students.
 For instance, the way that our young people learn about brands online is so very interesting.

 Facebook – the ultimate cool brand.

-Especially if you’re a young teen, about 12 or 13 years of age.
-So why is Facebook so cool for this age group?
-And what kinds of things do kids talk about when they “go on Facebook”?
+Why is Facebook so cool for the 13-15yr age group?
+And what kinds of things do young people talk about when they “go on Facebook?”
 Do children talk about lots of other cool brands too?
 How do kids who use Facebook decide what a “cool brand” is?
 How about kids who don’t use Facebook?
 How do these children decide what’s cool or not cool?

 Click here to email Kate if you want more information, or you’re a parent with a young teen who is interested in being part of the study.

-Members of the Marketing department have a wide portfolio of interests.
+Members of the Marketing Department have a wide portfolio of interests.
 The links below will take you to each academic’s profile, which contain a brief description of their interests and recent research history.